 \begin{thm} The column-wise lexicographic term order $x_{i,j} \preceq x_{k,l}$ if $j < l$ or ($j = l$ and $i \leq k$) is a $\Pi$-order on $\K[X_{[r] \times \P}]$ such that $\Pi$-invariant ideals of $\K[X_{[r] \times \P}]$ have finite $\Pi$-Gr\"obner bases.
 In particular, the ring $\K[X_{[r] \times \P}]$ is a Noetherian $\K[X_{[r] \times \P}] \ast \Pi$-module. \end{thm}

-We call the partial order found in the statement of Theorem \ref{thm:basicpoly} the \textit{shift order}.
+We call the $\Pi$-divisibility order induced by the column-wise lexicographic order in the statement of Theorem \ref{thm:basicpoly} the \textit{shift order}.
 We shall prove Theorem \ref{thm:basicpoly} using Theorem \ref{main_GB_thm} by showing that the $\Pi$-divisibility partial order on monomials in $\K[X_{[r] \times \P}]$ is a well-partial-order.
 Before verifying this fact, we recall the notion of a Higman partial order associated to a well-partial-order.

 \begin{defn}[The Higman Partial Order] Let $(S, \preceq)$ be a partially-ordered set.
 Let $(S_H, \preceq_H)$ be defined on the set $S_H = S^*$ of finite words of elements of $S$ by: